valentinHenry/blaireau/README.md

 The operators `===`, `=~=`, `<>` and `=!=` are both compatible with nested objects applying the operator on all fields.

+The optional operators are compatible with simple fields and nested objects.

 The difference between `<>` and `=!=`: the first one returns true if one of the field is not the same, the later checks for a full inequality.

 The difference between `=~=` and `===`: the first one returns true if one of the field is the same, the latter checks for full equality.

 Examples:

 ```scala
 val findById = users.select.where(_.id === id)...